Artists for Food Justice

 “The role of the artist is to make the revolution irresistible.”

-– Tone Cade Bambara, Writer and Activist
+– Toni Cade Bambara, Writer and Activist

 Learn more about the visionary artists bringing each month’s theme to life through their unique perspectives: